Chris McDermott: Coaching

-Post football
+Post-football

-McDermott set up the McGuinness-McDermott Foundation, which raises funds to provide oncology treatment for South Australian children, with fellow former Crows team-mate Tony McGuinness.
+McDermott set up the Little Heroes Foundation, which raises funds to provide oncology treatment for South Australian children, with fellow former Crows team-mate Tony McGuinness, in 1996, and has continued as chair of the organisation.

 In July 2014 McDermott became a football and sports commentator for Adelaide talkback radio station FIVEaa and hosted the station's weekday drive-time sports show with another former Adelaide Crows player, Stephen Rowe.
-In November 2014 McDermott was replaced on FIVEaa by former Adelaide Crows dual premiership captain, Mark Bickley.
+In November 2014 McDermott was replaced on FIVEAA by former Adelaide Crows dual premiership captain, Mark Bickley.

+In January 2026 it was announced that McDermott would be standing as Sarah Game's Fair Go for Australia lead candidate for the Legislative Council in the 2026 South Australian state election.
+10 days before the election, McDermott announced that he had quit the party and would become an independent if he is elected.

+Recognition and honours

+In 2002 McDermott was an inaugural inductee into the South Australian Football Hall of Fame.